 Early Notables of the Parshall family (pre 1700)

-Another 19 words (1 lines of text) are included under the topic Early Parshall Notables in all our PDF Extended History products and printed products wherever possible.
+in 1696.
+He entered the...
+Another 35 words (2 lines of text) are included under the topic Early Parshall Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Parshall family to the New World and Oceana

 For many English families, the political and religious disarray that plagued their homeland made the frontiers of the New World an attractive prospect.
 Thousands migrated, aboard cramped disease-ridden ships.
 They arrived sick, poor, and hungry, but were welcomed in many cases with far greater opportunity than at home in England